How to Read Lot Numbers

 2. We recommend five days of dry weather to coat and cure, but with rainproof covering, work may be completed in wet weather, as long as the surface is completely dry before each coat.

-3. When the moisture content of the substrate is at or below 15%.
-The use of Elasto-Poxy Primer VOC may be needed for some applications.
+3. Concrete: Using a TRAMAX CME 4 or CME 5 Moisture Meter, when the moisture content of the substrate is at or below 4.5%.
+(See 1.)
+Wood: Using a “Pin” type moisture meter, moisture content is at 15% maximum and dropping.
+The use of Elasto-Poxy Primer VOC may be needed for wood applications where moisture is a concern..

 4. An average of 1/16” per ft.
 (1/8″ min. for wood).